theroyallab/tabbyAPI/docs/XML-Tool-Calling-Implementation.md

-# GLM-4.5 Tool Calling Implementation for TabbyAPI
+# XML Tool Calling Implementation for TabbyAPI

-This document describes the XML-based tool calling support implemented for GLM-4.5 models in TabbyAPI.
+This document describes the XML-based tool calling support implemented for GLM-4.5 and Qwen3-coder models in TabbyAPI.

 ## Overview

-GLM-4.5 models generate tool calls in XML format, which differs from the OpenAI JSON format that TabbyAPI expects.
-This implementation provides a generic XML tool call processor that converts GLM-4.5 XML tool calls to OpenAI-compatible JSON format.
+Some models (GLM-4.5, Qwen3-coder) generate tool calls in XML format, which differs from the OpenAI JSON format that TabbyAPI expects.
+This implementation provides a generic XML tool call processor that converts various XML tool call formats to OpenAI-compatible JSON format.

 ## Architecture